 Courses in the series 500–599 and 800-899 are restricted to students registered in the Graduate School, senior undergraduate students with an average of at least 3.50, and certain other students with averages of at least 3.00 who have been granted special permission to enroll through the Office of Graduate Enrollment Services.
 (See the introduction to Graduate Programs, Faculty, and Courses for a more detailed description of these courses.)

+The 600 series consists of specified common course numbers restricted to students enrolled in degree programs in the Graduate School having specific foci.
 The numbers 600 (on campus) and 610 (off campus) are available for credit in thesis research in all graduate major programs.
 The numbers 601 and 611 do not denote conventional courses but are used for noncredit special registration for thesis preparation by a Ph.D. candidate.
 (Note that 596 course numbers may not be used for thesis research work.)
 Registration under these numbers will maintain status as a full-time (601) or part-time (611) student during the interval that begins at the time the student passes the comprehensive examination and meets the two-semester residence requirement and ends at the time the doctoral committee accepts the thesis.
 The student may register for 601 if engaged full-time in the preparation of a thesis or for 611 if engaged only part-time in thesis preparation.
 Candidates for the Ph.D. degree do not receive grades for noncredit registrations (601 and 611).
 [See also Ph.D.—Additional Specific Requirements and the common course descriptions in the introduction to Graduate Programs, Faculty, and Courses.]

 Visiting and Auditing Classes--A graduate student registered for a given semester who wants to attend classes without receiving credit may secure permission either to visit or to audit courses during that semester.